mathieu-clement/cs686-big-data-p2/README.md

 | 9g7eb0mjs2zb | Veracruz de Ignacio de la Llave, México | 04-27 | 57.5795 |
 | 9g77v81phcu0 | Veracruz de Ignacio de la Llave, México | 04-27 | 57.5795 |

+**Yes, it is an anomaly.**

-These temperatures seem plausible.
+These temperatures seem plausible at first.
 Similar temperatures can be seen from adjacent geohashes, so they don't seem to be anomalies.
 FYI Quintana Roo is the Mexican state in which Cancún is situated, Oaxaca is a Mexican city situated very far away from there, and then there is the very pedantic Veracruz de Ignacio de la Llave, or you know...
 Veracruz.
 We can also see that the same date comes more multiple times.

+However, Weather Underground tells another story for the temperature on August 22, 2015 in Cancun, reporting only a maximum of 33 °C. Furthermore, at the time of writing, the hottest temperature (measured) on Earth has been recorded in Death Valley in 1913 at 56.7 °C (134 °F), so we can trivially conclude that any temperature in the NAM files higher than the record is erroneous.

-For this exercise I had some trouble.
-I tried to use my own WritableComparable, but wasn't able to run the job due to a lack of memory apparently.
+**Answering this question was not a sinecure...** I tried to use my own WritableComparable, but wasn't able to run the job due to a lack of memory apparently.
 Then the reduce part hanged for a long time.
 And finally there was the issue of sorting the data.
 For that I downloaded the output files to the disk, and ran:

     LC_ALL=C sort -k2 -n -S 80% part* | grep -v 'E-'